-Mode of Attendance: Full-Time
+Mode of Attendance: Full-time or part-time

 The MRes in Law aims to provide students with advanced skills in legal research, the ability to undertake high level analysis of law and legal issues with a focus on areas of research specific to the School of Law at SOAS, a grasp of the research methods that underpin the discipline and its place in the humanities and the social sciences, a grounding in legal research methods, and the ethics of legal research.
-The MRes in Law is especially suited to candidates who wish to undertake a Ph.D. or professional research in law.
+The MRes in Law is especially suited to candidates who wish to undertake a PhD or professional research in law.
 It prepares students to undertake high-quality research.

 The SOAS MRes in Law is a unique qualification that brings together in-depth training in research and research methods focused on the research done in the School of Law.
 This is combined with other courses that are specific to SOAS and often not available anywhere else.

 The degree has been developed to meet the needs of both researchers and practitioners.
-The programme is thus ideally suited to prepare for a Ph.D. in Law at SOAS, or alternatively as a stand-alone qualification, for instance, for jobs requiring in-depth policy research.
+The programme is thus ideally suited to prepare for a PhD in Law at SOAS, or alternatively as a stand-alone qualification, for instance, for jobs requiring in-depth policy research.

 Students must take modules to a total value of 180, consisting of a dissertation (90 credits) and 90 credits of taught modules.
 Taught modules are worth either 15 or 30 credits.

 Students who wish to graduate with an MRes in Law are required to follow the structure set out below.

 Please note: Not all modules listed will be available every year.